marcosvbras/60-days-of-shell-script/tips.md

 ## Give the right permissions

-To your system knows that your script is executable, you must give it *execute permission*:
+Your system needs to know that your script is executable, you must give it *execute permission* then:

 ```bash
 $ chmod +x /path/for/your/script